Introduction: Bluetooth Speaker With Blinking Diode Strips

 5- Being portable

-This kind of amplifiers are everywhere and you can find their circuits in many sites including Instructables site and making that is not a difficult task but perhaps the most interesting part of the present amplifier is its power supply which is virtually free of charge because use has been made of laptop discarded batteries which are great batteries that makes it portable with a long charging life.
+This kind of Bluetooth speakers are everywhere and you can find their circuits in many sites including Instructables and making that is not a difficult task but perhaps the most interesting part of the present amplifier is, its power supply is virtually free of charge because use has been made of laptop discarded batteries which are great batteries that makes it portable with a long charging life.
 Ease of repair comes when you make the housing, which I made it with two sides of that sliding and by removing these two sides everything would be accessible and repairable.
-Being small is the length of edges are just 13 Cm that is just enough for the loud speakers to be fit in the side, and lastly cheapness comes for the cheap parts used in it and the total price of it has become just $ 7.5 which is pretty cheap.
+Being small is the length of edges are just 13 Cm that is just enough for the loud speakers to be fit in the side, and lastly cheapness comes for the cheap parts used in it and the total price of it has become just $ 10 which is pretty cheap.

 Step 1: The Circuits